Application deadline: May 31, 2020

 It is possible to study International Business & Management full-time or part-time.

-The Bachelor program Management & Law is a full-time degree program.
 In full-time studies, lectures and seminars are held on weekdays, with blocked units allowing for an intensive immersion into individual topics.
 The classes usually take place from Monday to Friday from 09:00 to 12:15 and / or from 13:30 to 16:45.
 In exceptional cases, the times may vary and the lessons and / or examinations may take place outside the specified times or possibly on Saturdays.

 A part-time study program is organized in such a way that students can pursue full-time employment.
 The content and scope of the part-time study program correspond to those of a full-time study program.
 The courses and seminars usually take place on Friday afternoons (around 1pm to 10pm) and on Saturdays (8am to 5pm).

 Graduates of the program are conferred the academic title of Master of Arts in Business, in short MA or M.A.
 This is attested by a leaving certificate, the Master diploma, the international diploma supplement, and further documents where relevant.
 MCI Alumni are entitled to combine their academic degree with the brand “MCI” to provide trust and orientation in an increasingly intransparent international education market.
-Example: BSc (MCI).
+Example: MA (MCI).
 Source: GZ BMWF-52.330/0195-I/6/2013

 In order to ensure the transfer of learning and to enable students to develop relevant competencies, MCI has defined clear cross-curricular learning goals.
 These describe, in detail, the knowledge and skills acquired by our graduates on completion of their studies at MCI.